lucapette/deloominator/docs/charts.md

 # Charts

-This scope of this document is to present the core functionality of `deluminator`: the automatic chart display.
+The scope of this document is to present the core functionality of `deluminator`: the automatic chart display.

 ## Algorithm